What are Articles of Organization for an LLC? | 101 Guide

 Are Articles of Organization Public Records?

-Articles of Organization are public records.
+Articles of organization are public records.
 You have to include the registered agent's name and address in the Articles of Organization.
-To avoid your private information being public, you can designate an agent service to your LLC.
+To avoid your private information being public, you can designate an agent service for your LLC.

 References: